Oneplus/trans-parser/README.md

 Transition-based Parser
 =======================

-Hope you can find everything you want and happy parsing :smile:.
+Hope you can find everything you want and happy parsing :smiley:.

 ## Compile